-Neither of these PPs are categorically banned from initial position, but in the context of (28) it is quite odd to front either of them, as shown in (52c) and (52d).
-I am not in a position to fully explain why the initial PPs are not up to pragmatic snuff in (52), but I think it is relevant that there is a paragraph break between the antecedent and target clauses in the original passage.
-I thus interpret (52) as a case where pragmatic considerations conspire to make fronting of the VP anaphor the only option, rather than a point in favor of a hypothetical requirement that a VP anaphor must front in a clause with an undistinguished subject.
+Neither of these PPs are categorically banned from initial position, but in the context of (40) it is quite odd to front either of them, as shown in (40c) and (40d).
+I am not in a position to fully explain why the initial PPs are not pragmatically well-formed in (40c&d), but I believe it is relevant that there is a paragraph break between the antecedent and target clauses in the original passage.
+I thus interpret (40) as a case where pragmatic considerations conspire to make fronting of the VP anaphor the only option, rather than a point in favor of a hypothetical requirement that a VP anaphor must front in a clause with an undistinguished subject.

-Finally, in (30), repeated here as (53), there are no other frontable elements present in the VPA clause.
+Finally, in (26), repeated here as (41), there are no other frontable elements present in the VPA clause.

-- (53) Arrangørerne håbede på at der ville blive [solgt mange billetter] og ... organizers.DEF hoped on that EXPL would become sold many tickets and The organizers hoped that tickets would sell well and ... - a. det blev der også.
-DET became EXPL also they did. - b. \der blev (det) også (det).
-EXPL became DET also DET c. \også blev der det. also became EXPL DET d. \blev der (det) også (det). became EXPL DET also DET
+(41) Arrangører-ne håbede på at der ville blive [solgt mange billetter] og organizers-DEF hoped on that EXPL would become sold many tickets and ...

+'The organizers hoped that tickets would sell well and ...'

+- (a) det blev der også.

+DET became EXPL also 'they did.' - (b) \der blev (det) også (det).

+EXPL became DET also DET - (c) \også blev der det. also became EXPL DET

+(d) \blev der (det) også (det). became EXPL DET also DET

-In (53a)-(53d) we have just the finite auxiliary blev (became) and the adverb også (also), in addition to the expletive and VP anaphor.
+In (41a-d) we have just the finite auxiliary blev (became) and the adverb også (also), in addition to the expletive and VP anaphor.
 Også is one of the handful of adverbs barred from initial position (see p.
-4), so fronting it results in ungrammaticality (53c).
-Similarly, a finite verb cannot occupy initial position outside of the three environments discussed in section 3.2.
-Hence (53d) is also ungrammatical on a declarative interpretation.
-Thus the only elements that are in principle frontable are the expletive and the VP anaphor, and here the Fronting Generalization prohibits the expletive from taking initial position over the VP anaphor, leaving (53a) as the only possible word order.
-If viewed in isolation, (53) appears to suggest obligatory fronting of VP anaphors with an undistinguished subject, but that generalization is untenable given the grammaticality of examples like (51c).
-In contrast, (51c) is unproblematic for the real Fronting Generalization, and so are (53c) and (53d), since their ungrammaticality has nothing to do with the presence of the VP anaphor; the initial elements are categorically banned from initial position whether the verb phrase is pronominal or not.
+4), so fronting it results in ungrammaticality (41c).
+Similarly, a finite verb cannot occupy initial position outside of the three environments discussed in Section 3.2.
+Hence (41d) is also ungrammatical on a declarative interpretation.
+Thus the only elements that are in principle frontable are the expletive and the VP anaphor, and here the Fronting Generalization prohibits the expletive from taking initial position over the VP anaphor, leaving (41a) as the only possible word order.
+If viewed in isolation, (41) appears to suggest obligatory fronting of a VP anaphor with an undistinguished subject, but that is untenable given the grammaticality of examples like (39c).
+In contrast, (39c) is unproblematic for the real Fronting Generalization, and so are (41c) and (41d), since their ungrammaticality has nothing to do with the presence of the VP anaphor; the initial elements are categorically banned from initial position whether the verb phrase is pronominal or not.

-In an important way this behavior sets VP-det apart from wh-words in constituent questions and initial position in polar questions, imperatives, and antecedents of conditionals.
+The upshot of this discussion is that obligatory fronting of det is epiphenomenal.
+This sets VPA clauses apart from constituent questions, polar questions, imperatives, and antecedents of conditionals.
 In a constituent question, the wh-phrase must occupy initial position, no matter what other elements happen to be around in the clause and in a polar question the initial position must be (phonologically) null or we have no polar question.
 Similarly, the initial position must be empty in imperatives and antecedents of conditionals.
-We can't test to see which of these requirements is stronger, since we cannot combine a constituent question with a polar question nor with an imperative nor with the antecedent of a conditional.
+We cannot test to see which of these requirements is stronger, since we cannot combine a constituent question with a polar question nor with an imperative nor with the antecedent of a conditional.
 Each requirement is absolute and they never interact.
-The situation is interestingly different with VP anaphoric det, because det is compatible with all clause types.
-Consequently, the positioning of VP-det opens a new window on the inner workings of V2 syntax.
+The situation is interestingly different with VP-anaphoric det, because det is compatible with all clause types.
+Consequently, the positioning of VP det opens a new window on the inner workings of V2 syntax.